cloudmrhub/KomaNYU.jl/docs/src/explanation/1-sequence.md

 # Sequence

 This section delves into some details about how a sequence is constructed.
-The sequence definition in **KomaMRI** is strongly related to the [Pulseq](https://pulseq.github.io/index.html) definition.
-After reading this section, you should be able to create your own **Sequence** structs for conducting custom simulations using the **KomaMRI** package.
+The sequence definition in **KomaNYU** is strongly related to the [Pulseq](https://pulseq.github.io/index.html) definition.
+After reading this section, you should be able to create your own **Sequence** structs for conducting custom simulations using the **KomaNYU** package.

 ## Sequence Overview